Broadford looks back to its school days (As printed in the North Central Review. )

 Congratulations to Mitchell Shire's 2020 Community Event of the Year, the Broadford and District Historical Society's Australia Day Exhibition 2019 entitled History of Australian Paper Manufacturers, Broadford.

 Our Society was recognised at the Australia Day Awards and Citizenship Ceremony on Sunday.
 Hear all about it here.
-XXXXXXXX Need a story here and a few pictures XXXXXXXXXXXXXXXX
+See the story under More at the top of this page, under the AUSTRALIA DAY heading

 In late 2017 local radio station station OKR FM and Broadford & District Historical Society came together, and were successful in obtaining a grant to create a short series of broadcasts about the Broadford Courier newspaper.
 The download file below is of Russell Searle being interviewed in the first program of the series ![]()